beneggers17/HomePage/README.md

 http://bweggers.com/homepage/homepage.html

 *
-Still working on this, tryong to cpnvert dat to a directional arrow to dsiplay wind
+Still working on this, trying to add Rotating pages, with correspoding live weather conditions